jopago/cuda/README.md

 # Cuda kernels

 Just some CUDA kernels I'm working on.
-To compile just use the makefile with `make all` (make sure to have `nvcc` added to your path and a working CUDA install.)
+To compile just use the makefile with `make all` (make sure to have `nvcc` added to your path and a working CUDA install).

 ## 1D Convolution

 Simple 1D convolution Cuda kernel, benchmarking against CPU.
+This task is highly parallel and the achieved speedup important (up to 30x with my settings).

 ![](https://github.com/jopago/cuda/raw/master/conv1d/img/timing_conv1d.png)

 ## Wavelets

 A CUDA implementation of Discrete Wavelet Transform with Daubechies-4 wavelets.
+Since this DWT algorithm is recursive, the speedup is less important, 4 times with my settings.

 ![](https://github.com/jopago/cuda/raw/master/wavelets/img/timing_wavelets.png)